Skip to main content

 The Biology Distinguished Majors program is a research oriented program allowing the opportunity to conduct a significant body of independent research culminating in a formal written thesis and oral presentation at the end of the spring semester.
 Students participate in a weekly seminar where they discuss recent advances in biology, attend biology seminars and interact with seminar speakers, explore the philosophy and practice of science, and learn skills in oral and written research presentation.
 Students may choose research mentors from the Biology faculty, from selected laboratories in the UVA Medical Center, or from other laboratories conducting biologically related research.

-Applications will be reviewed and acceptances made on a rolling basis beginning Monday April 15 and continuing through 5PM Monday, August 26.
-No applications will be accepted after August 26.
+Applications to the Biology DMP must be made by the end of a student's third year.
+Applications will be reviewed and acceptances made on a rolling basis beginning mid-April (exact date TBD) and continuing through to August (exact date TBD).
+No applications will be accepted after August.

-If you have questions, please contact Professor Douglas Taylor to discuss further.
+If you have questions, please contact Professor Barry Condron.

 REQUIREMENTS FOR COMPLETING THE DISTINGUISHED MAJOR IN BIOLOGY

-1. Demonstrated evidence of a serious commitment to research as evidenced by exceptional performance in Biology Independent Research, BIOL 4910-4920.
+1. Demonstrated evidence of a serious commitment to research, shown by prior completion of, and exceptional performance in, at least one semester of Biology Independent Research, BIOL 4910 or BIOL 4920.
 Distinguished Major candidates conducting independent research in the Biology department should enroll in BIOL4920 using the faculty mentor's instructor number.
-Candidates working with faculty members outside of Biology should enroll in BIOL4910 using the instructor number of the Director of Biology Independent Research (Professor Masashi Kawasaki).
+Candidates working with faculty members outside of Biology should enroll in BIOL4910 using the instructor number of the Director of Biology Independent Research (Professor Mike Wormington).
 Grading will be determined by the Director of Independent Research based on the recommendation of the student's research mentor.

-2. All DMP candidates must attain a minimum GPA of 3.400 overall in the University.
-DMP candidates pursuing a B.A. degree must attain a 3.400 GPA in the 22 credit hours presented for the B.A. degree, exclusive of grades in BIOL 4810 and 4820.
-DMP candidates pursuing a B.S. degree must attain a 3.400 GPA in the 33 credit hours presented for the B.S. degree.
-BA/DMP students will require a total of 27 hours.
+2. All DMP candidates must attain a minimum cumulative GPA of 3.400 overall in the University.
+DMP candidates pursuing a B.A. degree must attain a minimum 3.400 GPA in the 24 credit hours presented for the B.A. degree, exclusive of grades in the Fall and Spring DMP seminars, BIOL 4810 and 4820.
+DMP candidates pursuing a B.S. degree must attain a 3.400 GPA in the 35 credit hours presented for the B.S. degree.

 5. Completion of a written DMP Thesis and an oral presentation of the research project at the Richard D. Katz Undergraduate Biology Symposium.
 The Katz Symposium is held at the end of the Spring term and gives DMP candidates an opportunity to present their research findings to Biology students and faculty.
 The DMP thesis and Katz Symposium presentations will be evaluated by the Undergraduate Committee.
 On the basis of these evaluations the Undergraduate Committee will recommend to the Chairman and Faculty of the Biology Department that one of the following degrees be awarded: